KartikAhuja1996/trivia_project/README.md

 ### GET /questions

+Details
-Returns the list of questions
+* Returns the list of questions
-Returned questions are paginated in a group of 10
+* Returned questions are paginated in a group of 10
-Also returns the list of categories and total questions count
+* Also returns the list of categories and total questions count

 Sample URL : `http://localhost:5000/questions` or `http://localhost:5000/questions?page=1`